 Eating foods that possess anti-inflammatory characteristics should be eaten and incorporated on a daily basis to help reduce the amount of swelling and pain in the affected area.
 Omega-3 Fatty Acids are the primary foods that possess these anti-inflammatory benefits.
 Omega-3 Fatty Acids are primarily found in foods such as salmon, tuna, mackerel, anchovy, and other types of fishes.
 Non-fish foods include chia seeds, flax seeds, kale, green beans, soybeans, etc. Fatty Acids are essential particularly due to their EPA (Eicosapentaenoic Acid) and DHA (Docosahexaenoic Acid).
 These two organic acids have specific features, which make them unique.

-EPA is essential because its primary role is for fighting inflammation, while DHA is essential for brain and nervous system function.
 There is an RDA of 500mg of total EPA and DHA per day for optimal health.
 When it comes to overall general health, regardless if you are injured or not, ingesting Omega-3 Fatty Acids is essential for healthy living.
 Other inflammatory fighting foods include curry powder, turmeric, garlic, pineapple, cocoa, blueberries, and small amounts of red wine.

 - Vitamin A provides the body with fat-soluble retinoids, which are key for eye health and function.
-Vitamin A also works to fight inflammation during injury and also helps to restore the body’s immune system post-injury.
+Vitamin A also helps to restore the body’s immune system post-injury.
 It also works to help with the production of collagen for the body.
 Studies have shown that with Vitamin A supplementation, collagen matrix formation has been dramatically increased and that repair is accelerated.
 The RDA for Vitamin A (mcg) is in the form of RAE (retinol activity equivalents.
 For males, the RAE is 900mcg and 700mcg for females.
 Higher amounts of Vitamin A should be taken soon after the injury occurs and then decreased post-injury, due to toxicity concerns, which can include blurred vision and liver damage.
 Foods containing Vitamin A include spinach, beef liver, sweet potatoes, carrots, pumpkin, bell peppers, tropical fruits, and dark leafy greens.

 - Vitamin B Complex serves to help the body metabolize carbohydrates in order to drive cellular energy.
 This energy will be used for cell growth and development in the process of wound healing.
 B vitamins are also needed for DNA synthesis, collagen formation, immunity, and for the formation of red blood cells, which help carry oxygen and nutrients to the wound site.
 Vitamin B can be found in many foods, such as chickpeas, salmon, chicken, turkey, potatoes, cauliflower, bananas, trout, salmon, beef, eggs, soymilk, and clams.